NguyenT01/Shopping/README.md

 ### 2. Run the project ▶️
 - Open Visual Studio and open this project.
 - Click **Run ▶ button** or hit **F5 button** to run this project.
-- You will be see 4 terminals appear while running this project.
+- You will see 4 terminals appear while running this project.

 To provide more detailed explanation, there are 4 projects running simultaneously and they are:
 - **MasterDataService**: Listen to the port ``localhost:7101``.
 It will be used to provide Customer data to the client.